MattiSG/Node-ConfigLoader/README.md

 Especially useful for quick debugging with `observer: console.error`, but could be used with Winston loggers or any event-driven trigger.

+#### `transform` ####

+You may want to support shortcuts in your config files, in order to make the specification simpler, while still supporting advanced overrides.
+The `transform` option is a function, which will be called each time some config data is about to be loaded, with two parameters:

+1. The about-to-be-loaded data.
+2. The already-stored data (all since the beginning).

+What will be stored at that step is **only** the return value from the provided function.

+**Example**:

+Support an URL to be specified as either a string or an [URL object](http://nodejs.org/docs/v0.8.16/api/url.html), uniforming the type to an object, therefore allowing specific overrides:

+	new ConfigLoader({
+		transform: function objectifyUrl(data) {
+			if (typeof data.url == 'string')
+				data.url = require('url').parse(data.url);

+			return data;	// remember to return your results, otherwise nothing will be stored!
+		}
+	});

+The above allows any configuration file to specify either a full URL as a string, or provide only parts of it (e.g. `{ url: { port: 3000 } }`), while ensuring the previously extracted values will be kept.

 #### Defaults ####

 Default values should _not_ be set as options, but set in a config file distributed alongside the application, in order to make them easily editable and to support proper decoupling.
 Hence, there is no way to set default values from options.